inexxt/GTAP2019/Description.md

 This step takes us from the countable to the finite world (intuitively, from "operational" to "denotational" world).
 In the first one, each permutation is written as a sequence of operations, and so the type representing the permutations (on some particular type) is infinite - in the second one, we have some finite representation of this set of permutations, and permutations having the same "outcome" are identified.

 The choice of introducing this intermediate representation in terms of Lehmer codes stems from the fact that working with the bijections type in Agda is a little cumbersome - they are defined as invertible functions, having the proofs of compositions with inversions being identity and so on.
-The Lehmer codes do not come with any of that - in a way, they are the simplest possible way of talking about the type of bijections on a finite type.
+The Lehmer codes do not come with any of that - in a way, they are the simplest possible way of talking about the type of bijections on a finite type - and, in addition, have a very natural embedding as words in `List (Fin n)`.

 Having the Lehmer encoding of the bijection, we can isolate the complexity of dealing with bijection types in the last stage of the proof.